 Patient Care Experience: The twelve month specialty residency allows the resident to increase clinical knowledge and skills in infectious diseases through a variety of practice sites, including University Hospital, The Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, and the Richard M. Ross Heart Hospital.
 The ID specialty residency program offers the resident the benefit of selecting a unique combination of rotations, including any of five infectious diseases consult services.
 These services care for diverse patient populations including: internal medicine (medical and surgical), critical care (emergency medicine, medical, surgical, and neuro), cardiovascular, bone marrow transplant, hematology/oncology, and solid organ transplant (heart, lung, liver, kidney, and kidney-pancreas).
 In addition, the ID resident is an integral member of the Antimicrobial Stewardship Program consisting of ID physicians, pharmacists, microbiologists, infection preventionists, epidemiologists, nurses, veterinarians, and a data manager.
-The resident will participate in stewardship activities throughout the year, including on-call antimicrobial approval pager coverage, Antibiotic Subcommittee attendance, and the potential for developing ASP within the Ohio State Health Network and in Ethiopian hospitals.
+The resident will participate in stewardship activities throughout the year, including on-call antimicrobial approval pager coverage, Antibiotic Subcommittee attendance, and the potential for developing ASP within the Ohio State Health Network.

 Research Experience: The resident will participate in and complete a clinical research project.
 The resident will work closely with clinicians who have extensive research experience.
 In addition, the resident will participate in a research lecture series to further develop his/her research skills.
 The resident’s major research project will be presented at the Vizient poster session at the ASHP Midyear Meeting and a select secondary conference, will be submitted for publication, and may be submitted to a national or international infectious diseases conference.
 Additional opportunities exist for a microbiology project or quality improvement initiative.
 The resident may also attend IDWeek or the Making a Difference in Infectious Diseases (MAD-ID) meeting.